 The ferry leaves once daily at 10.45 am sharp.
 Seats are limited.
 Please reserve your tickets in advance to be sure of a spot on board.
-On specific dates there is an extra departure at 1.30 pm: June 3th & 10th and July 8th.
+On specific dates there is an extra departure at 1.30 pm, these dates will be mentioned here on the website.

 Difficulties booking your tickets?
 Please fill in the contact form below to have your spot on board reserved for you.